 - i.
 How big must n' be in order to have a good chance (say 80%) that it will yield at least 200 usable ones (i.e. ocean locations)? - ii.
 What if you sampled sequentially until, at the n'-th draw, you reached the 200-th usable one?
 What distribution describes the random variable n'?
-Calculate its 10-th and 90-th percentiles (pretend you know the value of the parameter that determines its distribution).5
+Calculate its 10-th and 90-th percentiles (pretend you know the value of the parameter that determines its distribution).6

-$^{^1 \}rm Gelman$ & Nolan's Teaching Statistics: A Bag of Tricks - McGill Library eBook: see Ch 9 - have an interesting way of sampling, and other useful remarks on this problem.
+1Ch 9 in Gelman & Nolan's Teaching Statistics: A Bag of Tricks (an ebook at McGill Library) has an interesting way of sampling, and other useful remarks on this problem.
 Today, one could simply zoom all the way out in Google Maps, and spin!